Children's home

 Children enjoy a meal in the dining room of the Tapley Park Children's Home supervised by a team of nurses (Instow, Devon, 1942).

-Residential child care communities or children's homes are a type of residential care, which refers to long-term care given to children who cannot stay in their birth family home.
-There are two different approaches towards residential care: The family model (using married couples who live with a certain number of children) and the shift care model.
+Children's homes are a type of residential care facility, providing long-term care to children who cannot stay with a family or legal guardian.

-It is part of the foster care system and combine several aspects of ways and means to raise a child.

-A community (origin: Latin communis, "shared in common") is a social unit of people who share e.g. norms, religion, values or identity.
-It is often tied to a specific geographic or virtual area.
-Residential child care communities operate on one or more than one campus, which connects the different units within the program.
-House parents/ social workers, therapists, caseworkers, teachers, management staff members as well as other staff members that contribute to the program of the specific organization cooperate to ensure a positive environment for every single child.
-By sharing a campus, additional aspects such as work programs, leisure activities, therapy and tutoring can be offered, which is not possible for foster parents due to a lack of resources.
-These communities are also well connected with their environment, their donors and other residential child care communities and keep in touch with and support their alumni.
+Children's homes mao operate on one or more than one campus.
+Staff, such as house parents, social workers, therapists, teachers, or management cooperate to provide for children.
+By sharing a campus, programs such as work, leisure, therapy and tutoring can be offered, which may not be affordable for foster parents.
+These communities are also well connected with their environment, their donors and other children's homes and keep in touch with and support their alumni.

-A residential child care community might also be referred to as a group home or a form of congregate care.
-When using these terms one has to be careful not to confuse this concept with that of a residential treatment center (which is highly restrictive and established for children with severe behavioral issues) or an orphanage.
+A children's home might also be referred to as a group home or a form of congregate care.
+It is not a residential treatment center or an orphanage.